DLG-Expert reports: Nutrition

 More

-Vertical Farming: Indoor and outdoor cultivation
+Vertical Farming: Possible differences between raw materials from indoor and outdoor cultivation

 This expert knowledge is dedicated to the new cultivation method Vertical Farming.
 The focus here is on Vertical Farming in Europe and the comparison between conventional cultivation and Vertical Farming.